Nikon D7200 vs Canon 70D

 It is notable that the D7200 has a headphone jack, which is not present on the 70D This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the D7200 and the 70D have been discontinued, but can regularly be found used on eBay.
 The 70D was replaced by the Canon 80D, while the D7200 was followed by the Nikon D7500.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D7200 vs Canon 70D